 A public awareness campaign called ‘Alhambra in the Raw’ saw fundraising events taking place in the building to raise the money required for the refurbishment.
 The hard work of many dedicated individuals has now paid off, resulting in a vibrant, exciting entertainment space of which Dunfermline should be very proud.

 The 7th of June 2008 saw the re-launch of the Alhambra as a theatre and live music venue, and the programme that has been presented so far has proved to be hugely successful.
 We hosted the first West End touring production (Bill Kenwright’s Blood Brothers) to visit Dunfermline for 77 years to great local support and enthusiasm.
 Since then the Alhambra has gone from strength to strength, establishing itself as a number one touring house and bringing some of the most well-known names in entertainment to Dunfermline.
 Since the reopening the theatre has played host to the likes of Thriller Live, An Evening with Sir Alex Ferguson, Frankie Boyle, Morrissey, Biffy Clyro, Peter Pan on Ice, Jason Manford, Brendan Cole and Paolo Nutini.
-Our 2012 calendar is our best yet, and the equal of any theatre in the land, with big names such as Kevin Bridges, Jason Byrne and Brit Floyd already lined up, with many more exciting shows still to be announced over the coming weeks.

 The transformation is as astonishing as it is pleasing to all who visit, whether it be for live music, theatre, dance or comedy.
 The Alhambra is a top class theatre for the people of Fife, and this is just the start of the next chapter of its exciting history!